Research

 Two projects in the DFG TRR 142/3 Tailored nonlinear photonics:

-From fundamental concepts to functional structures
+From fundamental concepts to functional structures:

 A02 "Nonlinear spectroscopy of semiconductor nanostructures with quantum light" (Akimov (TU Dortmund), Meier);